wankai/Concurrency-Control-and-Recovery-in-Database-Systems/chapter1-the-problem/Transactions.md

 meaning that

 1. each transaction accesses shared data without interfering with other transactions, and
-2. if a transaction terminate normally, then all of it's effects are made permanent; otherwise it has no effect at all
+2. if a transaction terminates normally, then all of its effects are made permanent; otherwise it has no effect at all.